-One of the big conversations that is going on today is how to allocate your money with your inbound marketing efforts.
+An important conversation that’s going on today is how to allocate your money with your inbound marketing efforts.
 Marketers, on average, are using over 13 different tactics in their strategies to attract new leads (source: Content Marketing Institute), including infographics, blogging, email campaigns, videos, etc. So, how do we figure out where to spend it and how much to spend?

 The inbound marketing strategy looks different for each business and industry.
 Budgets vary as well.
 But the important part of any inbound marketing strategy is using the resources available as effectively as possible to generate qualified leads.
-One tactic that is definitely showing results is pay per click (PPC), and I am recommending incorporating this paid tactic more and more each day.
+One tactic that is definitely showing results is pay-per-click (PPC), and I am recommending incorporating this paid tactic more and more each day.

 - hone in on relevant keyword combinations (organic and paid) for PPC campaigns